fidelix-project/fidelix/doc/src.md

     cd /usr/src
     make install-musl

-To force the reinstallation of a package that is already build, use the `reinstall-package` target.
+To force the reinstallation of a package that is already built, use the `reinstall-package` target.

 ## Building a package